hertzmann/hertzmann.github.io/_posts/2020-04-18-edge-detection-as-line-drawing.md

 ![Lines vs. Edges](../../../images/sayim.jpg)

-That said, I think that Lines-As-Edges could be modified to account this, combining ideas from [Judd et al. (2007)](http://people.csail.mit.edu/tjudd/apparentridges.html) and (my paper)[https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca].
+That said, I think that Lines-As-Edges could be modified to account this, combining ideas from [Judd et al. (2007)](http://people.csail.mit.edu/tjudd/apparentridges.html) and [my paper](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca).
 The modified LAE hypothesis would be: the visual system interprets line drawings as if they were edge images of a matte white object under headlight illumination, or averaged over a range of similar illumination.
 To my knowledge, this modified hypothesis is novel; except that Judd et al. make very similar assertions that come extremely close to this.

 However, this modification does not fix the other problems listed above.